stereoboy/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+I implemented vehicle-detection code for video frames in the file `video.py`.

+And I wrote another file `video_frame_analysis.py` for visualization and documentation.
+I captured 3 frames from project_video.mp4 by using Open CV video-related function and applied the detection pipeline on these frames.
+At last saved result images for `writeup.md`.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here are 3 frames and their corresponding heatmaps:

+![alt text][video_heatmap0]
+![alt text][video_heatmap1]
-![alt text][image5]
+![alt text][video_heatmap2]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all 3 frames:
+![alt text][video_label0]
+![alt text][video_label1]
-![alt text][image6]
+![alt text][video_label2]

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
+![alt text][video_final0]
+![alt text][video_final1]
-![alt text][image7]
+![alt text][video_final2]

 ---